-Mould can take hold in the place you call home at any time of the year, and it can cause serious health problems along with adding a certain dinginess to your surroundings.
+Mould can appear in your home at any time of the year, and it can cause serious health problems along with adding a certain dinginess to your surroundings.

 But it's winter that you really have to watch out for, especially if you're living in a rental property with poor ventilation and spotty indoor heating.